 scenario playing out before her – the words her parents were shouting at each other, was confusing and

 Lilyanna leaned down so she was level with Emily’s face.
-“Be a good girl, darling.
+“Be a good girl, my darling.
 Aunt Lil will see you

 soon.
 I will come to America if you need me to.”
 She held her chin softly in her hand and kissed her on

 the forehead.
-“I love you, darling girl.
+“I love you, my darling girl.
 You be brave okay?
 Everything is going to be alright.”
 Without

 being seen Lilyanna slipped a small stone into her niece’s closed hand and Emily grasped it, fully